How to Cook Ribs Low and Slow in the Oven: Complete Step-by-Step Guide for Perfect Results

 • Pinch of cayenne (optional)

-• Apple cider vinegar mop sauce (mix 1/4 cup vinegar + 2 tbsp water + 1 tbsp honey)
+• Apple cider vinegar mop sauce (1/4 cup vinegar + 2 tbsp water + 1 tbsp honey)

 Step-by-Step Instructions

-2. Season ribs on both sides with dry rub and refrigerate uncovered for 1–12 hours.
+2. Season ribs: Apply dry rub evenly to both sides, then refrigerate uncovered for 1–12 hours.

-3. Place ribs meat-side up on a foil-lined baking sheet or in a large roasting pan.
+3. Prepare baking sheet: Place ribs meat-side up on a foil-lined baking sheet or roasting pan.

-• Sea Salt Flakes: Better texture and finish than regular table salt.
+• Sea salt flakes: Superior texture and flavor over table salt.

 Recommended Tools